 When you drink water, electrolytes help fluid enter cells.
 If you don’t have enough electrolytes in your system, your cells won’t be hydrated.
 You may feel thirsty, even if you’re drinking water.
 Your body can also feel overheated or uncomfortable during physical activity, Edison says.
 If you’re constantly cruising around in a dehydrated state, you’re putting strain on your heart and kidneys, she says.
 Headaches, low energy, and irritability are also common side effects of low electrolyte levels.
 Dehydration may even cause you to overeat because thirstiness is often confused for hunger, Edison says.

 How Do You Get Them?

-- Dairy products, such as low-fat milk or yogurt.
+- Dairy products, such as low-fat milk or yogurt

 When You Need Electrolytes the Most

-In the morning: “We definitely need to focus on hydration because we haven’t had anything to drink for hours,” Edison says.
-Eat a healthy, balanced breakfast and drink at least 2 cups of water.
+In the morning: “You need to focus on hydration because you haven’t had anything to drink for hours,” Edison says.
+Eat a healthy, balanced breakfast, and drink at least 2 cups of water.

 Throughout the day: Aim to drink half your body weight in ounces of water, she suggests.
 So, if you weigh 135 pounds, try to drink 67 ounces of water.
 That’s about 8 cups.